translaster/icingaweb2-ru/doc/01-About.md

 If you want to provide or update a translation for your own language, please head over there where you will find [instructions](https://github.com/Icinga/L10n/blob/master/CONTRIBUTING.md) on how to contribute.

-## Доступность <a id="about-accessibility"></a>
+## Accessibility <a id="about-accessibility"></a>

-В интерфейсе Icinga Web 2 могут видеть даже слепые - удобная навигация с помощью программы чтения с экрана и специальные темы для различных видов недостатков зрения позволяют каждому контролировать свои системы без каких-либо нарушений.
+In the Icinga Web 2 interface even the blind can see - easy navigation with a screen reader and specific themes for different kinds of vision deficiencies make it possible for everyone to monitor their systems without impairments.